orstavik/doubledots/doc/5_event_loop_globals.md

 >> See the chapter of native event loop problems if you are uncertain as to why the native event loop is *ripe* for simplification and what issues we are trying to solve with a virtual event

 Doubledots implements a virtual event loop.
-The virtual event loop captures and runs all* native events, all custom events, `MutationObserver`s and other observers, `setTimeout()` and other time callback triggers, `requestAnimationFrame()`, and the invocation of `<script>` tags.
+The virtual event loop captures and runs all* native events, all custom events, observers such as `MutationObserver`, `setTimeout()`, `requestAnimationFrame()`, invocation of `<script>` tags, etc.

-There are several new rules for the virtual event loop in doubledots:
+There are several new rules for the virtual event loop in DoubleDots:
-1. The virtual event loop only triggers custom reaction attributes: No js event listeners, no `setTimeout` callbacks, no JS MutationObserver.
-The only callbacks that are not marked with an event are the web component
+1. The virtual event loop only triggers custom reaction attributes: `addEventListener` is blocked.
+2. `setTimeout` is replaced by `sleep(ms)`.
+3. Observes such as MutationObserver are wrapped as triggers.
+4. The only callbacks that remain are the internal callbacks in WebComponents.

 >> * It would be too costly for the virtual event loop to add event listeners for all events, always.
 If we don't want to listen for `mousemove` for example, we do not want to add a listener for it.
 Similarly, if we only want to listen for `mousemove` events over a narrow branch of the DOM, we add the event listeners there, and not everywhere.
 Therefore, doubledots only add event listeners for native events when there is a custom reaction needed.